BigNerd/liacadre/README.md

 ## Vision

-A unified workflow for building, deploying, and scaling custom web apps with repeatable processes and AI-assisted automation.
+A comprehensive workflow for building, and deploying affordable custom web apps quickly with repeatable processes and AI-assisted automation.